clamsproject/aapb-annotations/README.md

 > [!IMPORTANT]
 > _(usually)_ `process.{sh,py}` _and dependencies_

-This is typically a single script to process the raw annotation files and generate the gold dataset.
+This is typically a single script to process the raw annotation files and generate the gold data.
 The input file format (i.e., direct output from the annotation process) can vary (e.g. `.csv`, `.json`, `.txt`).
 The output file format must be a common machine-readable data format (CSV, JSON, but definitely not MMIF), and is **subject to change** for any future requirements in the consumption software.
 Thus, users of a gold dataset should be aware of the version of the gold dataset they are using, and are recommended to use [permalinks](https://docs.github.com/en/repositories/working-with-files/using-files/getting-permanent-links-to-files) to refer to a specific version of the gold dataset in their code or documentation.